Were Not All Ten Cleansed Luke 17:11-19: How to Be Grateful

 Luke 7:13 WHEN THE LORD SAW HER, his heart went out to her and he said, “Don’t cry.”

 Then Jesus proceeded to raise her son from the dead.
-There was the woman who for eighteen years was bent over double by a crippling spirit.
+There was the woman who, for eighteen years, was bent over double by a crippling spirit.

 Luke 13:12 WHEN JESUS SAW HER, he called her forward and said to her, “Woman, you are set free from your infirmity.”

-She immediately straightened up.
-There’s intensity when Jesus saweido -people.
-Intense compassion comes from him.
-There are times in life when we are like lepers and life is decaying us.
+Sometimes, we are like lepers, and life is decaying us.
 There are times we are like the widow whose son died.
-Our hearts are broken and we don’t understand.
-There are times we’re looking down like the woman doubled over by life for many years.
-Jesus saw them all and when he saw them everything changed.
-When Jesus saw you everything changed.
+Our hearts are broken, and we don’t understand.
+Sometimes, we look down like the woman doubled over by life for many years.
+Jesus saw them all, and when he saw them, everything changed.
+When Jesus saw you, everything changed.
 Life changed.
 Life became filled with feelings.
 Also, life came alive with meaning and understanding.
 Life straightened out and up.

 Luke 17:15 One of them, WHEN HE SAW HE WAS HEALED, came back, praising God in a loud voice.